Boethius: Early life

 Boethius was born in Rome to a patrician family c.
 480, but the exact date of his birth is unknown.
 His birth family, the Anicii, was a notably wealthy and influential gens that included emperors Petronius Maximus and Olybrius, in addition to many consuls.
-However, in the years prior to Boethius' birth, the family had lost much of its influence.
+However, in the years prior to Boethius's birth, the family had lost much of its influence.
 The grandfather of Boethius, a senator by the same name, was appointed as praetorian prefect of Italy but died in 454 during the palace plot against Flavius Aetius.
-Boethius' father, Manlius Boethius, who was appointed consul in 487, died while Boethius was still young.
+Boethius's father, Manlius Boethius, who was appointed consul in 487, died while Boethius was still young.
 Quintus Aurelius Memmius Symmachus, another patrician, adopted and raised him instead, introducing to him philosophy and literature.
 As a sign of their good relationship, Boethius would later marry his foster-father's daughter, Rusticiana, with whom he would have two children also named Symmachus and Boethius.

 Having been adopted into the wealthy Symmachi family, Boethius had access to tutors that would have educated him during his youth.
 Though Symmachus had some fluency in Greek, Boethius achieved a mastery of the language—an increasingly rare skill in the Western regions of the Empire—and dedicated his early career to translating the entire works of Plato and Aristotle, with some of the translations that he produced being the only surviving transcriptions of Greek texts into the Middle Ages.
 The unusual fluency of Boethius in the Greek language has led some scholars to believe that he was educated in the East; a traditional view, first proposed by Edward Gibbon, is that Boethius studied in Athens for eighteen years based on the letters of Cassiodorus, though this was likely to have been a misreading by past historians.
-(Note: Historian Helen M. Barrett writes that the notion of Boethius having studied in Athens "must be rejected as without foundation", as it likely came from a misunderstanding of Cassiodorus' letters.)
+(Note: Historian Helen M. Barrett writes that the notion of Boethius having studied in Athens "must be rejected as without foundation", as it likely came from a misunderstanding of Cassiodorus's letters.)

 Historian Pierre Courcelle has argued that Boethius studied at Alexandria with the Neoplatonist philosopher Ammonius Hermiae.
 However, Historian John Moorhead observes that the evidence supporting Boethius having studied in Alexandria is "not as strong as it may appear", adding that he may have been able to acquire his formidable learning without travelling.
-Whatever the case, Boethius' fluency in Greek proved useful throughout his life in translating the classic works of Greek thinkers, though his interests spanned across a variety of fields including music, mathematics, astrology, and theology.
+Whatever the case, Boethius's fluency in Greek proved useful throughout his life in translating the classic works of Greek thinkers, though his interests spanned across a variety of fields including music, mathematics, astrology, and theology.